hyperion0831/The-management-of-IoT-data-sharing-based-on-blockchain/README.md

 In summary, this system ensures secure sharing of health data while offering precise health analysis services under the premise of privacy protection, achieving a balance between convenience and security.

 Readers can refer to the document titled "Comprehensive Network Engineering Design Summary Report" above for more specific information.
+Below are screenshots of the software during operation.